 Credit cards have notoriously high interest rates and are difficult to pay down.
 Billionaires from Warren Buffett to Mark Cuban say to cut the plastic.
 If one of your goals is to build wealth, avoid going into debt with them.

-Drive a Smaller Car
+Drive a More Fuel-Efficient Car

 Don’t Compare Yourself to Others

 Writing on how to live a better life, psychologist Thomas A. Richards pointed out that when you compare yourself to others, “you always tend to see yourself on the ‘short end’ and everyone else seems better.”
 That’s no way to live well.
-It might also lead to spending on things you don’t need in an effort to overcompensate.
+It might also lead to spending on things you don’t need or actually care about in an effort to overcompensate.
 Don’t compare yourself to others, and you might just keep more money in your wallet.

 Positive thinking builds your skill set, enhances your health and improves your work, according to positive professor and psychology researcher Barbara L. Fredrickson.
 That can lead to living better.
 Also: Positive thinking is free.